 This photo was taken along our route to Mt.
 Etna -- it is a LONG climb!

-The Mighty Mount Etna: The third hardest bike climb in Italy (just behind the incomparable Scanuppia), is located in the east coast of Sicily, between the cities Messina and Catania.
-This is our second volcano in the World Top 10 after the incomparable Mauna Kea.
+The Mighty Mount Etna: The third hardest bike climb in Italy (just behind the incomparable Scanuppia and Alpe Fuori), is located in the east coast of Sicily, between the cities Messina and Catania.
+This is our second volcano in the World Top 10 after the great Mauna Kea.
 The last 8.5 kilometers at 11.4% from Rifugio Giovanni Sapienza are dirt and volcanic dust, better navigated by mountain bike.
 We used a cross bike with 40mm and that was a chore and barely manageable.

 #4 OF 10